openhsi/openhsi/README.md

 ## How to use

-For more detailed instructions, please see the tutorials in the sidebar of the documentation site.
+{% include tip.html content='For more detailed instructions, please see the tutorials in the sidebar of the documentation site. ' %}

 ### Taking a single hyperspectral datacube